8144225309/obscurity/README.md

 5.  **Validation:**
       * **If File Mode:** The result is a 32-byte Hash.
 The client hashes the local file (`local_storage_path`) and asserts `Local_Hash == OnChain_Hash`.
       * **If Text Mode:** The result is the raw text string.

+2.)
+How safe is this really?
+Subtitle: Why "Spendable Outputs" and Entropy Recycling make this the most harmless data layer on Bitcoin.

+I. The "Spendable" Standard: Solving UTXO Bloat

+One of the primary criticisms of data-on-chain protocols (like Ordinals or OP_RETURN) is that they create "Dust"—tiny amounts of Bitcoin that are economically irrational to spend, effectively bloating the UTXO set forever.

+Obscurity solves this via Spendable P2PK/P2PKH Outputs:

+    The Problem with "Fake" Keys: Many protocols send data to "Burn Addresses" (keys with no known private key).
+This is permanent bloat; the Bitcoin can never move, and the entry can never be pruned.

+    The Obscurity Solution: Our grinder generates valid keypairs.
+The user retains the Private Key.

+    The Result: The data-bearing UTXO is not "dead weight."
+It is a fully functional financial artifact.
+It can be consolidated, spent, or swept into a new transaction.
+To the Bitcoin network, it is indistinguishable from a user moving funds to cold storage.
+It respects the economic velocity of the chain.

+II.
+The "Sponge": Zero-Impact Entropy Recycling

+The most aggressive form of this protocol is the "Piggyback" (or Sponge) method, which utilizes Change Address Regrinding.

+    The Waste Stream: In almost every standard Bitcoin transaction, a "Change Output" is generated to return excess funds to the sender.
+Conventionally, wallets generate a random address for this, consuming block space with random entropy.

+    The Sponge: Obscurity replaces this random entropy with deterministic entropy.

+    The Efficiency: Instead of creating a new transaction to store data, the software "grinds" the change address of a transaction you were already going to make.

+    Conclusion: The data is stored in the "waste heat" of the transaction.
+It adds zero marginal bytes to the blockchain.
+We are not occupying new space; we are essentially "recycling" the mandatory change output to carry information harmlessly.